NMRPeak: a ready-to-use intelligent system for molecular structure elucidation enabled by synergistic cross-modal learning: Discussion

 \section{Discussion}

 The current implementation of NMRPeak establishes a tightly-coupled integration among prediction, retrieval, and generation modules, creating a unified framework where each component enhances the others.
-This synergistic architecture validates our core premise: that separating forward and inverse tasks limits performance, whereas their coupling enables robust interpretation.
+This synergistic architecture validates our core premise that separating forward and inverse tasks limits performance, whereas their coupling enables robust interpretation.

 Nevertheless, several limitations in the current system suggest critical avenues for future research.
 First, because of the scarcity of metadata in public repositories, the model does not yet explicitly account for environmental factors such as solvent effects, temperature dependence, or pH sensitivity.
 Future work must therefore prioritize the curation of richly annotated experimental databases to capture these physicochemical nuances.
 Second, our reliance on one-dimensional $^{13}$C and $^{1}$H NMR spectra, while effective for topology, may lack the discriminative power for highly complex structures.
 Extending the framework to incorporate two-dimensional NMR experiments and complementary multi-modal spectroscopic data will be essential to resolve structural ambiguities that remain opaque to 1D signals.
-A specific challenge remains in stereochemical differentiation, where the system’s accuracy currently lags behind its topology matching capabilities.
-To address this, future iterations will explore the integration of conformational ensemble modeling with computational chemistry methods to better capture spatial configurations.
+A specific challenge remains stereochemical differentiation, where the system’s accuracy currently lags behind its topology matching capabilities.
+To address this, future work will explore the integration of conformational ensemble modeling with computational chemistry methods to better capture spatial configurations.

 Ultimately, the implications of this work extend beyond NMR analysis to broader questions of cross-modal learning in the physical sciences.
 Our results demonstrate three key principles.
 First, effective integration demands synergistic coupling rather than simple concatenation of modalities.
 Second, learned representations and physics-based constraints serve complementary rather than redundant functions.
 Third, experimental training data remains essential for robust real-world performance.
-These principles provide a framework for AI-driven discovery across analytical chemistry and materials characterization, where computational approaches must reconcile the enduring divide between idealized theory and experimental practice.
+These principles provide a framework for AI-driven discovery across synthetic chemistry, pharmaceutical development, and biological systems, where computational approaches must reconcile the enduring divide between idealized theory and experimental practice.